Benit1/HairBook/README.md

 # HairBook - Barber Shop Finder App

-Welcome to HairBook, the ultimate Barber Shop Finder App that combines both the server-side and frontend code in one repository.
+Welcome to HairBook, the ultimate Barber Shop Finder App that combines server-side and front-side code in one repository.
 HairBook is designed to provide a comprehensive solution for users looking to discover, book, and review haircuts at barber shops, and for barbers to manage their shops efficiently.

 ## Features